-(13) Press the front center of the carriage to the rear and move the print head unit to the right and left several times.
-This is to assure the dimple contact between the head PCB and carriage PCB.
+- (13) Press the front center of the carriage to the rear and move the print head unit to the right and left several times.
+This is to assure the dimple contact between the head PCB and carriage PCB. - (14) Remove the head filter seal.

-- (14) While pressing the front center of the print head unit, lock the print head unit with the head clamp springs. - (15) Remove the head filter seal. - (16) Set new ink cartridges into the carriage. - (17) Press the bottom right front corner of the carriage to the rear.
+- (15) While pressing the center of the print head unit as shown above, lock the print head unit with the head clamp springs. - (16) Set new ink cartridges into the carriage. - (17) Press the bottom right front corner of the carriage to the rear.

-- (18) Close the scanner unit. - (19) Plug the power cord into a wall socket.
+- (18) Close the top cover and control panel. - (19) Plug the power cord into a wall socket.